mdrishti/mdrishti.github.io/_pages/featured-content.md

 Did you know that microbes can also become 'chipko' (clingy)?
 But the long-lasting impact of these tenacious microbes may not be so positive always, at least, as shown by a recent study (https://lnkd.in/dpNr8tPH).

 Increased adherence to abiotic surfaces like plastic can drive a microbe's evolution.
-In a new article @ MicroBites I write about how yeast's ability to adhere to plastic can impact its virulence.
+In an article on MicroBites I write about how yeast's ability to adhere to plastic can impact its virulence.

 These clingy microbes can use their clinginess to become even more clingy, filmy and filamenty!
 	</p>